tristanqtn/Pollux/README.md

 ## Description

 Pollux is a cybersecurity tool that allows small and medium-sized businesses to perform security audits on their infrastructure.
 It is a simple and automated solution that does not require advanced computer or cybersecurity skills.
+The tool scans the company's servers and identifies potential vulnerabilities, misconfigurations, and security weaknesses.
+It provides a detailed report of the audit results, including recommendations for improving the security of the infrastructure.

 ### Context